pzverkov/app-survival-android/README.md

 Open bug tickets with severity, impact, effort, and aging.
 Fixing consumes engineering capacity.
 Deferral is allowed but has compounding cost through support load and rating pressure.

 ZeroDayPulse
-Zero day advisory pressure tied to dependency exposure and mitigations.
+Zero-day advisory pressure tied to dependency exposure and mitigations.
 Unpatched exposure drags security posture and privacy trust quickly.

 PlatformPulse
 Android platform churn and compatibility pressure across time.
 The device mix shifts, deprecations bite, and regression risk increases if you under invest in resilience.